-Your appointment as a faculty member at UBC will be either be in the Professoriate Stream (Acting Assistant Professors, Assistant Professors, Associate Professors and Professors) or Educational Leadership Stream (Instructors, Senior Instructors and Professors of Teaching) and generally entails responsibilities which fall under three areas:
+Your appointment as a tenure-stream faculty member at UBC will be either be in the Professoriate Stream (Acting Assistant Professors, Assistant Professors, Associate Professors and Professors) or Educational Leadership Stream (Assistant Professors of Teaching, Associate Professors of Teaching and Professors of Teaching) and generally entails responsibilities which fall under three areas:

 Teaching (both streams)

-Teaching is expected to encompass a broad range of activities and must be consistent with the academic unit’s norm for rank.
+Teaching is expected to encompass a broad range of activities consistent with the academic unit’s norm for rank.
 Teaching loads are set by the academic unit Head/Director in consultation with the faculty members of the academic unit.

 In cases where faculty members hold joint appointments — that is, an appointment split between two departments — teaching loads usually reflect the breakdown of the appointment.

-Apart from more traditional research, this activity may include contributions to architectural or engineering design, and distinguished performance in professional or clinical practice.
+Apart from more traditional research, scholarly activity may include contributions to architectural or engineering design, educational scholarship, and scholarship of a professional nature.
+Diverse substantive contributions to knowledge and methods of dissemination, as recognized within the field of inquiry, are valued.

 Overall, scholarly activity in the Faculty is given high priority.
 We have excellent facilities for both individual and collaborative work.

-Evidence of educational leadership is required in the education leadership stream and can include, but no limited to:
+Evidence of educational leadership is required in the education leadership stream and can include, but is not limited to:

 - Leadership taken at UBC and elsewhere to advance innovation and excellence in teaching

-- Contributions to curriculum development and renewal (curriculum design/re-design) within the unit/Faculty
+- Contributions to curriculum development and renewal (curriculum design/re-design) within the academic unit/Faculty

 - Pedagogical innovation